kajtehh/Kajtehh/README.md

 ---

 ### 🔭 Current Focus
-* **Building the Ultimate Portfolio:** I'm currently engineering my personal website.
-It's not just a gallery — it's a showcase of **extreme performance**, perfect design, and the cleanest code possible.
-Stay tuned.
+* **Building the Ultimate Portfolio:** I'm currently engineering my personal website to showcase my projects.
 * **Character Development:** Beyond the screen, I’m focused on discipline, self-mastery, and continuous growth.
 I believe that a strong mindset is the foundation of high-quality engineering.

 ---